sonatonroyofficial/PH-Emergency-Hotline-A5/README.md

 3. What is Event Bubbling and how does it work?

-    Answer :  When you click on something inside another element, the event doesn’t stop there.
-            It goes from the clicked element  up to its parent  then to the grandparent  and so on.
+    Answer : Event bubbling means when we click or do an event on a child element, the event goes up step by step to its parent, then to the parent’s parent, and so on.
+Like if we click a button inside a div, first the button gets the event, then the div, then the document.

        Example : Click a button inside a <div>.

            1. First, the button's clicik runs.
            2. Then the <div> click runs.
            3.Then it keeps going up.

 4. What is Event Delegation in JavaScript?
 Why is it useful?

-Answer : Instead of putting event listeners on every child (like 100 buttons), you put one listener on the parent.
+Answer : Event delegation uses bubbling in a smart way.
+Instead of putting event listeners on every small child, we put one listener on the parent.
+Because the event bubbles up, the parent can listen for the child’s events.
+This saves time and is useful when we add new elements later.
-         When something inside is clicked, you check which child was clicked using event.target.

-        1.You don’t need 100 listeners, just 1.

-        2.Works even if you add new children later.

 5.What is the difference between preventDefault() and stopPropagation() methods?

 Answer :
-         preventDefault()  stops the browser’s built-in action.

-         Example : A link won’t go to another page, a form won’t submit.

-       stopPropagation()  stops the event from bubbling up to parents.
+        preventDefault() and stopPropagation() are different. preventDefault() stops the normal action of an element.
+For example, clicking a link normally opens a new page, but if we use preventDefault(), it will not open. stopPropagation() stops the event from moving up to the parent elements.
+For example, if we click on a button, the event will not go to its parent if we use stopPropagation().

        Example : Clicking a button won’t trigger the parent’s click event.